Magical objects in Harry Potter

-The following is a list of magical objects that appear in the Harry Potter novels and film adaptations.
+Magical objects make frequent appearances in the Harry Potter novels and film adaptations.

 Deathly Hallows

-The symbol of the Deathly Hallows represents the three objects: the Wand (line), the Stone (circle), and the Cloak (triangle).
+The symbol of the Deathly Hallows represents the three objects: the Elder Wand (line), the Resurrection Stone (circle), and the Invisibility Cloak (triangle).

-The Deathly Hallows are three magical objects that appear in Harry Potter and the Deathly Hallows.
+The Deathly Hallows are three very powerful and magical objects that appear in Harry Potter and the Deathly Hallows and most of the other books in the Harry Potter series.
 They are the Elder Wand, the Resurrection Stone, and the Cloak of Invisibility.
-According to wizarding legend, they can provide mastery over death if one person owns all three.
+The Original owners are: Antioch Peverell, Cadmus Peverell, and Ignotus Peverell respectively.
+According to wizarding legend, they can provide mastery over death if one person owns all three Hallows.
 The objects are generally remembered only as part of an in-universe fairy tale called "The Tale of the Three Brothers".
 According to J. K. Rowling, this fictional fairy tale is based on "The Pardoner's Tale" by Geoffrey Chaucer.

-In the narrative, Harry Potter eventually comes to possess all three Hallows – the cloak being inherited from his father James Potter, later understood to be a descendant of one of the three brothers from the story, the Resurrection Stone in the Golden Snitch bequeathed to him by Dumbledore, and the allegiance and mastery of the Elder Wand when he defeats and disarms its prior owner, Draco Malfoy, who unwittingly won it from Dumbledore just before Dumbledore's death.
+In the narrative, Harry Potter eventually comes to possess all three Hallows—the Invisibility Cloak being inherited from his father, James Potter, who is later understood to be a descendant of one of the three brothers from the story, the Resurrection Stone in the Golden Snitch bequeathed to him by Dumbledore, and the allegiance and mastery of the Elder Wand when he defeats and disarms its prior owner, Draco Malfoy, who unwittingly won it from Dumbledore just before Dumbledore's death.

-Elder Wand
+The Elder Wand

 The Elder Wand is described in Deathly Hallows as a legendary and extremely powerful wand made of elder wood with a core of Thestral tail hair.
 Harry discovers that the Elder Wand's allegiance is transferred when its owner is killed, defeated, or disarmed.
 Through a series of events, Voldemort comes to possess the Elder Wand, even though Harry is its true master.
 Unaware of the wand's loyalty to Harry, Voldemort attempts to duel him near the end of the novel.
-The wand refuses to kill Harry, with the result that Voldemort's curse rebounds on him once more, and he dies.
+The wand refuses to kill Harry, with the result that Voldemort's curse rebounds on him, and he dies.
 After Voldemort's death, Harry uses the Elder Wand to repair his own broken wand.
 He then returns the Elder Wand to Dumbledore's tomb.
-In part two of the film adaptation of Deathly Hallows, Harry, realizing the wand was too dangerous to fall into the wrong hands, snaps it in two and throws the pieces off a bridge.
+In Part 2 of the film adaptation of Deathly Hallows, Harry, realizing the wand is too dangerous to fall into the wrong hands, snaps it in two and throws the pieces off a bridge.

 J. K. Rowling revealed in an interview that the first working title for Harry Potter and the Deathly Hallows was Harry Potter and the Elder Wand.